CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 ## User Interface and Login

-To acces SD Desktop you need a CSC account, a CSC project and service access to SD Destkop and to Allas (CSC cloud storage solution).
+To access SD Desktop you need a CSC account, a CSC project and service access to SD Destkop and to Allas (CSC cloud storage solution).
 Login is possible with user identity federation systems (ELIXIR AAI, Haka or Virtu ) or with a CSC account at: https://anvil-test.sd.csc.fi/guacamole/#/ using any modern web browser.

 All the project members belonging to a specific CSC project can access the same computing environment (or Virtual machine, VM) in SD Desktop.
 Currently, it is possible to launch only one VM for one CSC project.
 Each CSC project has its own virtual private computing environment and each computing environment (or VM) is isolated from other projects or CSC accounts.